RadekJ87/RadekJ87/README.md

 ### Hi there, I'm Radosław Janiszewski 👋

-Since very early age I am interested of computers and all related technologies.
+Since very early years I'm interested of computers and all related technologies.

 Programming is still something new to me, but it really got me in.

-I started few years back at college, where I've gone through C++ and Java, but I seriously got down to it over 1 year ago, when during the HTML&CSS course I've been introduced to JavaScript, that was it.
+I started few years back at college, where I've gone through C++ and Java, but I seriously got down to it over 1.5 year ago, when during the HTML&CSS course I've been introduced to JavaScript, that was it.

-For that period I mainly worked on learning the JavaScript Backend by participating for instance in MegaK course.
-I been trained there in Node.js and its frameworks like Express.js and NestJS.
+For that period I've been mainly learning the JavaScript backend frameworks by participating for instance in MegaK course. <br>The 14 months course was focused to prepare student to 'Full Stack Developer' role by providing complexive knowledge of Node.js and its frameworks like Express.js and Nest.js.<br>
-Currently I am working on my React skills, where I am seeing the biggest lacks, therefore I joined the 'Kurs Reacta' by Michał Taszycki.
+Currently I'm sharpening my React.js skills with the 'Kurs Reacta' by Michał Taszycki.